Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Quantifying performance in the absence of loss

 ~ We numerically quantify the performance of the aro algorithm in the absence of loss.
 We choose the performance metrics to be the total number of displacement operations, $N_\nu$, the total number of transfer operations, $N_\alpha$, and the total number of control operations, $N_T=N_\alpha+N_\nu$.
 The values computed for these performance metrics can be compared to the values obtained using the baseline reconfiguration algorithm and the 3-approx algorithm; the total number of displacement operations is minimized by using the baseline reconfiguration algorithm, whereas the total number of transfer operations is bounded by at most 3~times its optimal value by using the 3-approx algorithm.
 These performance metrics directly correlate with the operational performance obtained in the presence of loss~(see Sec.~\ref{sec:benchmarking_loss}), quantified in terms of the mean success probability; reducing the total number of displacement and transfer operations results in fewer atoms lost, whereas reducing the number of displaced atoms concentrates the loss probability in as few atoms as possible, simplifying the problem of filling up empty target traps in subsequent reconfiguration cycles.

-Although our results are valid for any arbitrary geometry, and more generally for atom reconfiguration problems defined on arbitrary graphs, we focus on the problem of preparing compact-centered configurations of $N_a^T=\sqrt{N_a^T}\times\sqrt{N_a^T}$ atoms in rectangular-shaped square-lattice arrays of $N_{t}=\sqrt{N_a^T}\times\eta\sqrt{N_a^T}=\eta N_a^T$ static traps, where $\eta=N_{t}/N_a^T$ is the \emph{trap overhead factor}, which quantifies the overhead in the number of optical traps needed to achieve a desired configuration size.
-In the presence of loss, the overhead factor is typically a non-linear function of the configuration size that is chosen based on the desired mean success probability~\cite{Cimring2022}.
+Although our results are valid for any arbitrary geometry, and more generally for atom reconfiguration problems defined on arbitrary graphs, we focus our analysis on the problem of preparing compact-centered configurations of $N_a^T=\sqrt{N_a^T}\times\sqrt{N_a^T}$ atoms in rectangular-shaped square-lattice arrays of $N_{t}=\sqrt{N_a^T}\times\eta\sqrt{N_a^T}=\eta N_a^T$ static traps, where $\eta=N_{t}/N_a^T$ is the \emph{trap overhead factor}, which quantifies the overhead in the number of optical traps needed to achieve a desired configuration size.
 In the absence of loss, the overhead factor is typically chosen based on the desired baseline success probability, which depends on the probability of loading at least as many atoms as needed to satisfy the target configuration, and thus on the loading efficiency, $\epsilon$.
+In the presence of loss, the overhead factor is typically a non-linear function of the configuration size that is chosen based on the desired mean success probability~\cite{Cimring2023}.

 For each target configuration size, we sample over a thousand initial configurations of atoms by distributing $N_a^0$ atoms at random over $N_{t}$ traps.
 We then count the number of transfer and displacement operations for each displaced atom within each realization and compute the ensemble average over the distribution of initial configurations.
-The number of atoms in the initial configuration satisfies a binomial distribution, $\tilde{N}_a^0\sim\text{Binomial}(N_{t},\epsilon)$, where the loading efficiency is conservatively chosen to be $\epsilon=0.5$ and the trap overhead factor is chosen to be $\eta=1/\epsilon=2$.
+The number of atoms in the initial configuration satisfies a binomial distribution, $N_a^0 \sim$ \text{Bino}($N_{t},\epsilon$), where the loading efficiency is conservatively chosen to be $\epsilon=0.5$ and the trap overhead factor is chosen to be $\eta=1/\epsilon=2$.
 As computed from the cumulative distribution function of the binomial distribution, the baseline success probability is thus $\bar{p}=0.5$, i.e., half the initial configurations contain enough atoms to satisfy the target configuration; however, we restrict our analysis to successful reconfiguration protocols with $N_a^0\geq N_a^T$.